 Your child should not take Beyfortus if your child has a history of serious allergic reactions to nirsevimab-alip or any of the ingredients in Beyfortus.

-Before your child receives Beyfortus, tell your healthcare provider about all of your child’s medical conditions, including if your child:- has ever had a reaction to Beyfortus.
+Before your child receives Beyfortus, tell your healthcare provider about all of your child’s medical conditions, including if your child:

 - has bleeding or bruising problems.
 If your child has a problem with bleeding or bruises easily, an injection could cause a problem.